open-xchange/appsuite-middleware/documentation/components/database_ssl.md

 * A client certificate to later copy to the Middleware

 Note: This commands use the 'rsa' command to build a private key that begins with '-----BEGIN RSA PRIVATE KEY-----'.
 This is needed for yaSSL.
 The library expects the key to begin in this manner and fails if it does not.
-Therefore the guid uses this approach to generate SSL keys.
+Therefore the guide uses this approach to generate SSL keys.

 ```
 mkdir /etc/mysql/ssl